Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 Its common for modules which need access to these hooks to export a `Hooks` struct.
 If you're relying on an unfamiliar module, be sure to check its documentation to make sure that you know about any hooks that it may rely on.
 Your `TxHooks` implementation will usually just be a wrapper which invokes each of these modules hooks.
-In this demo, we only rely on two modules which need access to the hooks - `sov-accounts` and `Sequencer`, so our `TxHooks` implementation only has two fields.
+In this demo, we only rely on two modules which need access to the hooks - `sov-accounts` and `sequencer-registry`, so our `TxHooks` implementation only has two fields.

 ```rust
 pub struct DemoAppTxHooks<C: Context> {